 Even though the narrative is infused with energy by Mitsuki Takahata’s performance as Aina, it is mainly in the unhappiness and depressed nature of Azumi, so compellingly brought alive by Yu Aoi, that the spectator finds his anchor point to vividly experience the unfolding of her narrative.
 We share her sadness, we feel the emptiness of her life, but we also warmly experience the short moments of enjoyment.
 The graphic stencils of her missing poster, acting in the narrative as reminders of the fate that will befall her, enforces the designated sadness, her lack of vigor, and the emptiness of her narrative space, and drapes the warmness of her enjoyable moments with a certain melancholy.
 And even though the narrative structure enforces Aoi’s performance, it is her fabulous performance as the depressed woman with a life on the road to nowhere, that empowers the narrative structure as a whole and the themes it aims to express.

 While Daigo Matsui’s inventive structured narrative lacks some powerful provocative punch overall, it is Yu Aoi’s movingly and heartfelt performance that ensures that the political protest message of “Japanese Girls Never Die” is sincerely felt.
 Instead of viewing women as the cause for the falling birthrate and the high taxes, as the two male co-workers of Azumi do, “Japanese Girls Never Die” underlines that Japan, as supported by the female collective, has to put its patriarchal structure as such and the men it produces into question.
-Then and only then will female subjectivity, in all its radical dimensions, be able to be appreciated.
+Then and only then will female subjectivity, in all its radical dimensions, be able to be fully appreciated.

 Cine-Note 1: While most scenes are framed using a steady viewpoint, the framing of violence is always framed with a certain shakiness, focusing on the impact of the violence on the male victim.